manferlo81/action-auto-release/README.md

     description: Whether or not to show release url on summary
     required: false
     default: "true"

+  tag_name:
+    description: Tag name to be used for release
+    required: false

   make_latest:
     description: Specifies whether this release should be set as the latest release.